-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") mandates that colleges and universities:
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act) mandates that colleges and universities:

-- Publish an annual security and fire safety report by October 1st that includes the past three years of campus crime and fire safety statistics, campus security policies and procedures, and information regarding programs available to educate the University community on safety and crime prevention. - Report statistics for crimes that occur on campus, in non-campus buildings or property, and on public property that is within the campus or immediately adjacent to and accessible from the campus. - Report fire statistics for each on-campus student housing facility. - Provide timely warning notices of Clery crimes that are considered to represent a threat to students and employees. - Establish and implement emergency notification procedures in the event of emergencies occurring on campus that pose an immediate threat to the health or safety of students or employees. - Maintain a public, written crime log that records crimes reported to campus police that occur on campus, in non-campus buildings or property, or on public property that is within the campus or immediately adjacent to and accessible from the campus. - Maintain a public fire log that records any fire that occurred in an on-campus student housing facility. - Establish policies and procedures relating to campus security and fire safety.
+- Publish an annual security report by October 1st that includes past three years of campus crime statistics, campus security policies and procedures, and information regarding programs available to educate the University community on safety and crime prevention. - Report statistics for crimes that occur on campus, in non-campus buildings or property, and on public property that is within the campus or immediately adjacent to and accessible from the campus. - Provide timely warning notices of Clery crimes that are considered to represent a threat to students and employees. - Establish and implement emergency notification procedures in the event of emergencies occurring on campus that pose an immediate threat to the health or safety of students or employees. - Maintain a public, written crime log that records crimes reported to campus police that occur on campus, in non-campus buildings or property, or on public property that is within the campus or immediately adjacent to and accessible from the campus. - Establish policies and procedures relating to campus security and fire safety.